gyptazy

 IPv6 is not just IPv4 with longer addresses, it is really a different protocol.

 happy to hear and thank you very much - really appreciated!
 The project started initially for another one of my project (BoxyBSD.com - which offers free VMs for the opensource community, education and IPv6 learning) where VMs are used in completely different ways.
 Some VMs simply idle, some are just being used for testing, some are heavily beding used for opensource projects including compiling etc. So, this was the reason to me to create something like a load balancer.
-BoxyBSD is mostly based on #Proxmox and #bhyve (on #FreeBSD).
+BoxyBSD is mostly based on and (on .

-Later, a customer asked me if there's something similar to #DRS (in #VMware) for Proxmox.
+Later, a customer asked me if there's something similar to (in for Proxmox.
 This made me to polish it up and make it available to everyone.
 I think it's a great opportunity to make a huge movement to opensource products in the current situation.
-I also said it at the #FrOSCon #conference last week, we can now really make a change in the virtualization section and set a baseline to #opensource products - just like the most of the base infrastructure in the internet.
+I also said it at the last week, we can now really make a change in the virtualization section and set a baseline to products - just like the most of the base infrastructure in the internet.

 In diesem Sinne - vielen Dank noch mal und einen schönen Abend :)